 Custom Knife Factory (CKF) Tegral – Though now sold-out at most retailers, this integral knife from CKF offered an extremely affordable entry into the world of production integral knives.
 We wrote an in-depth review here.
 At 475 dollars the Tegral provided a 3.6” modified drop point blade and 5 oz. carry weight.
 Finishing with blue and silver anodization on the slightly fluted titanium handle made for a slightly dainty and elegant integral.
 Some points taken off though for the slick feel in hand.
 Up until the Rike Thor2 came about, this was the best budget integral around.
 Sadly, at this point in time it is all sold out and unlikely CKF will introduce more.
 Interested buyers need to check the secondary market if your cup of tea is Russian in origin.

-Spyderco Nirvana – Ah yes, the Nirvana… the attainable everyday man’s Peter Rassenti collaboration model for the masses.
+Spyderco Nirvana (Amazon) (BladeHQ) – Ah yes, the Nirvana… the attainable everyday man’s Peter Rassenti collaboration model for the masses.
 Okay maybe not super attainable at around 450 dollars, but also not close the potential thousands Peter’s custom Nirvana model sells for on the secondary market.
 This large integral thumb hole opening knife is a nice sized 3.76 inches of S90V super steel.
 Come in for the integral design, and leave for the the S90V.
 At this price point, you might either consider this the pick of the production bunch when it comes to integrals as it offers the steel to entice stainless steel snobs, or consider it a joke of a knife as most have not been used to paying 400 plus bucks on a Spyderco.
 Either way, it is an available offering that is decisive competition for the Thor2.
 As for which is better, we could not say.
 One thing is for sure though, the Thor2 is definitely more solid a feel in hand, but also about an ounce and a half heavier.
-Amazon or BladeHQ has the Nirvana if you want to check it out.

 Reate Future – Seems we have been comparing lots of knives of late to the Reate Future.
 Seeing as how we still don’t have one in hand to truly compare, consider our statements merely academic in nature.
 The Future by Reate is perhaps the most ambitious production manufactured integral knife to date.
 Well, that and the upcoming limited production-custom Zero Tolerance 0999.
 Variations on the Future model will be offered starting at about 480 and working up to about 780 dollars, sporting some models equipped with Mokuti inlays, and Damasteel on the blade.
 Designed by Tashi Bharucha and sporting a 3.75 inch M390 blade for standard models with a weight near 5.3 oz., this is going to be a solid knife.
 Rumors continue that it will become available in limited supply in early 2017.